yanatan16/yanatan16.github.io/_posts/2021-04-21-niwots-challenge-2021.markdown

 Also, I wasn't really sure how cold it would be up there.
 It could be 15 and snowing or 36 and partially sunny.
 Dressing for the day was difficult.
 I ended up bringing a bunch of layers: wool baselayer, tough waterproof layers on top of that.

 At 5:30 we had the drawing of lots to see which direction on Burn we'd have to run that day.
 I wasn't too concerned as I could navigate either and left it up to the Niwot's gods to decide.
-They were kind and gave me my preferred route, counter-clockwise.
+They were kind and gave me my preferred route, clockwise.
 This meant that after book 1, I'd have to get Books 2-14 in reverse order.

 {% include image.html description="A cool old car we found one day scouting" url="/img/niwots-2021/coololdcar.jpeg" %}